Black box behavioural modelling: Predicting human activity schedules with a deep conditional generative approach: Literature review

-There have been limited papers that explore deep generative approaches for activity schedule modelling, predominantly with GANs \citep{badumarfo2020differentially, tripCGAN}.
+Existing research into DGM approaches to activity scheduling have predominantly been with Generative Adversarial Networks (GANs) and, most recently, with autoregressive approaches.
 GANs use a discriminator model to guide the training of a generator model, potentially allowing for the learning of very complex distributions conditional on input labels.
-However, this \emph{implicit} approach to generation is prone to poor density estimation.
-This limitation is likely why both papers acknowledge that these models perform poorly at generating schedule distributions.
-The density estimation capability of GANs is discussed in detail in Section \ref{sec:vae_motivation1}.
+However, this \emph{implicit} approach to modelling the distribution of data is prone to poor estimation of the inter-sample variance of outputs.
+This limitation is likely why work using GANs by both \cite{badumarfo2020differentially} and \cite{tripCGAN} acknowledge the poor quality of more complex modelled distributions.

-In contrast, the autoregressive approach by \cite{act2loc} is \emph{explicit generative} but uses temporal aggregation and sequence clustering, reducing the ability of the model to represent a realistic diversity of schedules.
-This simplification is likely required due to the data inefficiency of autoregressive approaches, particularly if sequences are long or their distributions are complex.
-The suitability of auto-regressive approaches based on data efficiency is discussed in detail in Section \ref{sec:vae_motivation2}.
+Perhaps inspired by progress in the language modelling domain, \cite{koushikActivityScheduleModeling2023} and \cite{act2loc} model activity schedules using auto-regressive approaches.
+However, autoregressive approaches, particularly for long sequences, are data and compute inefficient, which, despite their great success in domains such as text generation and LLMs, makes them unsuitable for activity-schedule generation.
+This likely results in poor density estimation noted by \cite{koushikActivityScheduleModeling2023}, and temporal aggregations and other simplifications by \cite{act2loc} which limit the realistic diversity of generated schedules.

+The above works are conditional-generative.
+Schedules are conditioned on socio-economic attributes to potentially enable the realistic joint distribution of schedules with socio-economic labels.
+However, there is very limited evaluation of the quality of either the generative or conditional processes, so there is little assurance that the models will perform well in practice.

-Most recently, \cite{SELF} has demonstrated a VAE for generating schedules.
-The VAE combines an \emph{explicit generative} approach with a data-efficient compressed latent prior.
-The VAE is therefore able to rapidly generate precise and feasible schedules that are shown to be representative in aggregate using density estimation.
-However, their \emph{non-conditional} approach does not incorporate any conditionality to input labels, which they describe as schedule \emph{synthesis} rather than modelling.
-In other words, the model cannot be used to generate activity schedules that reflect differences between different modelling contexts; for example, the schedule for a retired person vs a full-time worker.
-This is a crucial element of transport demand modelling, as this conditionality is used to model responses to new scenarios such as changes in demographics or transport accessibility.
+\cite{SELF} demonstrate a Variational Auto-Encoder (VAE) \citep{vae} for data-efficient and explicit consideration of both the intra and inter-sample distribution of schedules.
+Further to the above work, they propose a density estimation framework to robustly demonstrate that the distribution of generated schedules is realistic.
+However, their approach is purely generative, thus the model cannot be used to generate activity schedules dependent on input attributes.
+Conditionality is a crucial element of transport demand modelling, used to model responses to new scenarios such as changes in demographics or transport accessibility.
+The relationship between individuals and their schedules is also important for considering the equity of scenarios.